 If you are not close to a main road or taxi stand it will be easier to call for a taxi to arrive at your pick-up point.
-Call or even use the internet to reserve a taxi.
+You can also call for one in advance via a phone.
 For wheelchair users the company Taxi Hendriks has vehicles suitable for them.
-Below are the main taxi companies and their numbers.

 +32 (0)2 411 41 42